RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

     - Build relationships with playlist curators
     - Consider platform-specific optimization strategies

-5. Genre and Style Considerations
+4. Genre and Style Considerations
 - Cross-genre artists tend to perform well
 - Artists with broad mainstream appeal dominate streaming numbers
 - Recommendation:
     - Consider genre-blending approaches
     - Focus on universal appeal while maintaining artistic authenticity
-    - Build versatile musical portfolio

 - These insights suggest that while there's no single formula for streaming success, a strategic approach considering release timing, platform dynamics, and artistic positioning can significantly impact a track's performance.
 The key appears to be balancing artistic authenticity with strategic market awareness, rather than over-optimizing for any single metric or characteristic.